 A brief history of the Cochlear Implant, how it works, and its commercial growth and utilization path are discussed.
 Kissiah had a personal hearing problem from NAVAL gunfire concussion.
 His discovery was aided by personal research and experience gained through prior U.S. NAVY electronics training, a Bachelor of Science Degree in Physics from the University of North Carolina, the technical environment of his employment, and participation in NASA’s activities in aerospace launch instrumentation.

 This knowledge, experience, personal research enabled Kissiah to recognize in the early 1970s that prior electronic designs of the cochlear implant were heretofore unproductive except for the MEDICAL aspects of the design.
 As a result, Kissiah applied his extensive engineering knowledge and experience was therefore applied to the discovery of an electronic substitute for the non-functioning neurological auditory sensory network within the human Cochlea.

-The development and production of the Cochlear Implant has become a world-wide multi-billion dollar industry that has enabled previously hopelessly deaf people to hear sounds and the human voice.
+The development and production of the Cochlear Implant have become a world-wide multi-billion dollar industry that has enabled previously hopelessly deaf people to hear sounds and the human voice.
 It thus provided the electronic capability for deaf people to exchange intelligence by voice.
 It is understood and emphasized that there was a widespread effort by many highly qualified individuals, and many universities, government, and private technological organizations that were deeply involved in Cochlear Implant research during the 1960s, 70’s and ’80s.